 Provide technical and/or in-kind support to allow the Expert Working Group on Animal Culture and Social Complexity to undertake the reviews, develop the guidance and facilitate the cooperation with IUCN as requested in Decision 14.BB, and to convene an in-person workshop during the intersessional period before COP15.

+Directed to the Scientific Council

+14.BB (13.105) The Scientific Council shall:

+Invite newly appointed Councillors that have relevant expertise to engage in the Expert Working Group on Animal Culture and Social Complexity;

+Consider the outputs of the Expert Working Group on Animal Culture and Social Complexity and make recommendations to COP145, based on its findings.

-Directed to the Expert Working Group on Animal Culture and Social Complexity of the Scientific Council
+Directed to the Scientific Council, through its Expert Working Group on Animal Culture and Social Complexity

-14.BB The Expert Working Group on Animal Culture and Social Complexity, subject to the availability of external resources, is requested to:
+14.CC The Scientific Council, through its Expert Working Group on Animal Culture and Social Complexity, subject to the availability of external resources, is requested to:

 Promote the practical application of the increasing knowledge about animal culture and social learning in conservation management by: